Currency:

 What's more, Google's Material Design experts also suggest using a single, fixed color palette.

-6. Choosing a Color
+6. Color choice

 Despite the passage of time, the text about the importance of colors on websites is one of the most frequently read posts on our blog.

-Various psychological tricks on the Internet are associated precisely with the choice of colors, since they can, in some way, control our feelings.
+Various psychological tricks on the Internet are associated with the choice of colors, since they can, in some way, control our feelings.

-7. Actions required of users
+7. Actions required from users

-Every site has a purpose.An example would be, for example, wanting to convince users to subscribe to a mailing list so that they get a "free" e-book.
+Every website has a purpose.An example would be, for example, wanting to convince users to subscribe to a mailing list so that they get a "free" e-book.
 The owner of the site wants to have as many subscribers as possible so that he can send new materials to these people, which - perhaps - will bring him profit.
 Therefore, it needs to encourage more users to join.

 How can this be achieved?

-With a call to action, which is usually a button that stands out in size and color and contains text that encourages to click.
+With a call to action, which is usually a button that stands out in size and color and contains text that encourages you to click.

 Very often we do not know how to make a decision, we do not know the specific purpose of the page, and the role of the CTA is precisely to remind us of it and clearly indicate it.

-8. Personalization of the message
+8. Message Personalization

 Nobody likes to be put on a par with others, we want special attention and treatment, so these psychological tricks on the sites just make us feel good.